-- RSVP Prevention component provides required in-person workshops for all undergraduate students to complete during their academic careers at USC on affirmative consent, healthy relationship and bystander intervention. - Violence Outreach Intervention and Community Empowerment (VOICE) - Peer Outreach Program.
+- RSVP Prevention component provides required in-person workshops for all undergraduate students to complete during their academic careers at USC on affirmative consent, healthy relationship and bystander intervention - Violence Outreach Intervention and Community Empowerment (VOICE) - Peer Outreach Program.
 The purpose of this program is to engage USC students in supporting survivors of trauma and preventing sexual and gender-based violence in their respective communities on campus.
 VOICE Representatives complete an initial six-hour training to broaden their awareness of sexual violence, trauma, stalking and relationship abuse and meet biweekly for specialized learning topics.
 They learn about campus and local resource providers, and practice strategies for supporting a peer in crisis.
-Representatives use their knowledge to serve as liaisons between RSVP and their peers who are seeking assistance, information or support.
+Representatives use their knowledge to serve as liaisons between RSVP and their peers who are seeking assistance, information or support - Programming for raising awareness about gender-based and power-based harm and violence, such as Domestic Violence Awareness Month, Stalking Awareness Month, and Sexual Assault Awareness Month

-- Programming for Domestic Violence Awareness Month, Stalking Awareness Month, and Sexual Assault Awareness Month. - Support for the student group, Women's Student Assembly, which provides programming for Take Back the Night Week events.
-RSVP provides counseling support at all events and co-sponsors Clothesline Project. - GLOW This program is a series of fitness classes for those who have emotional, social, physical, or cultural trauma.
-The barre classes are dance inspired and hybridized with HIIT (High Intensity Interval Training), Pilates, kickboxing and yoga. - Clinicians often provide student organizations with trainings on as asneeded basis for various communities on-campus (e.g., fraternities/ sororities/cultural groups). - Annual programming for athletic teams. - · Library with resources for students to check-out. - Resource Area as a safe-space for students to study and have coffee, snacks, and meetings.
+- Support for the student group, Student Assembly for Gender Empowerment (SAGE), which provides programming for Take Back the Night Week events.
+RSVP provides counseling support at all events and co-sponsors Clothesline Project - GLOW This program is a series of fitness classes for those who have emotional, social, physical, or cultural trauma.
+The barre classes are dance inspired and hybridized with HIIT (High Intensity Interval Training), Pilates, kickboxing and yoga - Clinicians often provide student organizations with trainings on as as-needed basis for various communities on-campus (e.g., fraternities/sororities/cultural groups) - · Annual programming for athletic teams - · Library with resources for students to check-out - Resource Area as a safe-space for students to study and have coffee, snacks, and meetings

 Services at Relationship and Sexual Violence Prevention and Services are available to all students of the USC community including University Park, Health Sciences, and all satellite locations.
-The Relationship and Sexual Violence Prevention and Services is located in the Engemann Student Center on the University Park Campus and can be reached at
+The Relationship and Sexual Violence Prevention and Services office is primarily located in the Engemann Student Center on the University Park Campus and also provides services through the Eric Cohen Student Health Center.
+It can be reached at (213) 740-WELL(9355).
+The main RSVP office is open during the hours of student health operations.
+RSVP advocates are available 24/7/365 as "first responders" to all students who have been impacted by gender-based harm and/or violence.
+All RSVP services can be accessed by calling (213) 740-WELL (9355).

-(213) 740-WELL(9355) .
-RSVP is open from 8:30 a.m. to 5 p.m. on weekdays.
-Appointments and drop-in visits are welcomed.
-After hours, a recorded message directs callers in need of help to a staff member on call.